 By Mass Communication Specialist 2nd Class Jeff Troutman

-WEST PORT, Malaysia – U.S. 7th Fleet flagship USS Blue Ridge (LCC 19) along with embarked 7th Fleet staff, Helicopter Sea Combat Squadron 12 and Marines from Fleet Anti-Terrorism Security Team Pacific departed West Port following a four-day visit, May 22, strengthening the maritime relationship between the U.S. and Malaysia.
+JAKARTA, Indonesia – U.S. 7th Fleet flagship USS Blue Ridge (LCC 19) along with embarked 7th Fleet staff, Helicopter Sea Combat Squadron 12 and Marines from Fleet Anti-Terrorism Security Team Pacific (FASTPAC) arrived in Jakarta for a port visit May 25.